hero media

 Norwegian Viva review: Is this the ultimate cruise experience?

-The second Prima class ship from Norwegian Cruise Lines is a continuation of the innovations that the company has bet the farm on.
+This contemporary ship is a continuation of the innovations that the company has bet the farm on.
 Here is what we found.

 When one is lucky enough to be among the first to review the maiden voyage of a new class of ship, Norwegian Prima, does it make sense to jump on the identical twin Norwegian Viva?
 Well sure it does.
 Inevitably lessons learnt from the first reiteration lead to small tweaks and improvements on the second.